Table of Contents

 - Recover Files from Formatted Hard Drive

 "I connected a Toshiba 1TB external hard drive to my PC.
 But it's not showing on this PC.
 Windows showed a USB not recognized balloon on the first connection but later it was also not showing up.
-The device is shown only in the name external USB 3.0 in the devices and printers page in control panel but nowhere else."
+The device is shown only in the name external USB 3.0 in the devices and printers page in the control panel but nowhere else."